 Assessment will be conducted by the Centre and internally standardised by the Centre with moderation of video evidence by a CIE appointed Moderator.

-Centres should consult the IGCSE Physical Education Coursework Guidance Booklet (2nd edition), available from CIE Publications.
+Centres must consult the IGCSE Physical Education Coursework Guidance Booklet (2nd edition), available from CIE's website www.cie.org.uk.

 NOTE